bccp/nbodykit/docs/running.rst

     mpirun -np 7 python bin/nbkit-batch.py FFTPower 2 -c examples/batch/test_power_batch.template -i "los: [x, y, z]" --extras examples/batch/extra.template

 In this example, the code is executed using MPI with 7 available processors, and we have set `cpus_per_worker` to 2.
-The ``nbkit-batch.py`` script reserves one processor to keep track of the task scheduling, which means that 6 processors are available for computation.
+The ``nbkit-batch.py`` script reserves one processor to keep track of the task scheduling (the "master" processor), which means that 6 processors are available for computation.
 With 2 cpus for each worker, the script is able to use 3 workers to execute `FFTPower` algorithms in parallel.
 Furthermore, we have asked for 3 task values -- the input configuration template will have the `los` key updated with values 'x', 'y', and 'z'.
 With only three tasks and exactly 3 workers, each task can be computed in parallel simulataneously.

-For a closer look at how the task values are updated in the template configuration file, take a look at the template
+For a closer look at how the task values are updated in the template configuration file, let's examine the template
 file:

 .. literalinclude:: ../examples/batch/test_power_batch.template